All Episodes

 Well, they never did.

-On this continent, the newly arrived people who crossed the land bridge almost immediately set about wiping out hundreds of species of large animals, and they did this several thousand years before the white man showed up to accelerate the process.
+On this continent, the newly arrived people who crossed the land bridge almost immediately set about wiping out hundreds of species of large animals.

-The uh the point is, and I again I I I like this because I have described environmentalism as a religion.
+He goes on and on and on here, but the point is, and again, I like this because I have described environmentalism as a religion.

-That their god is a tree or that their god is some element of nature, and they don't need facts, and they try to make everybody feel guilty, and they try to convince everybody that we, by simply living our lives as sinners are destroying this planet, and so forth, and it all harbors on this belief that used to be pristine.
+And they try to make everybody feel guilty and they try to convince everybody that we, by simply living our lives as sinners, are destroying this planet and so forth.

 It was just fine and dandy till we got here.

-And so he's is right in the money.
+And so he's right in the money.

 That they are men and women of science.